Abbilaash/Richie2.com/README.md

 - [ ] Please don't use copyrighted images.
 Free/open/pubic-domain images please.
 - [ ] Will keep contest open for at least 40 hours.
 (June 23rd)
 - [ ] Font-Awesome is cool to use, but not required.
-**Awarded freelancer will likely be hired for ongoing work at market rate for this site.**

 ## index.html: